onlinebacon/60-nm-per-degree/README.md

 In the case of our lowest angle of `21° 04' 38.9"` the correction would be no more than `-2.6'`, which would translate to our scaled model to one of the stripes being `0.005 in` smaller.
 That would be the **largest** correction, because every other angle is higher, so the correction would be smaller.
 A correction so miniscule it would be hard to even notice whether or not it was applied.
 So no, applying or not refraction corrections does not significantly change the results.

 If anything, refraction would make this problem worse.
 The refraction correction adds to the zenith angle.
-Also, the larger is the zenith angle, the larger is the refraction correction.
+Also, the larger the zenith angle, the larger is the refraction correction.
 Making the zenith angles larger means making the distances to the GPs larger.
 In other words, by applying these corrections, all the distances would get larger, but the diagonals would get proportionally larger than the side lengths, going in the opposite direction that flat earth would need to solve this problem.